Tuck Everlasting (musical): Act 1

-The show opens in Treegap, New Hampshire, where the various characters name what they want most in the world: Winnie Foster, to go to the fair; Mae Tuck, to see her sons again; Jesse Tuck, to take in the familiar sights of Treegap; Miles Tuck, to be unstuck in time; and the Man in the Yellow Suit, to "learn the secret" of Treegap Wood and become immortal ("Live Like This").
+In 1808, the Tuck family, thirsty and traveling through a forest, comes across a spring and drinks of it.
+85 years later, the area near the forest has developed into the town of Treegap, New Hampshire, and the characters sing about what they want most in the world: Winnie Foster, to go to the fair; Mae Tuck, to see her sons again; Jesse Tuck, to take in the familiar sights of Treegap; Miles Tuck, to be unstuck in time; and the Man in the Yellow Suit, to "learn the secret" of Treegap Wood and become immortal ("Live Like This").

-Winnie goes into her house, where she spends most of her time with her mother Betsy, and her grandmother now that her father has died.
-She wishes for a life bigger than their living room and wants to explore Treegap Wood ("Good Girl, Winnie Foster").
+Winnie goes into her house, where she spends most of her time with her mother Betsy, and her grandmother.
+Betsy refuses to let Winnie leave the house, fearing she will suffer the same fate as Winnie's deceased father.
+Winnie wishes for a life bigger than their living room and wants to explore Treegap Wood ("Good Girl, Winnie Foster").

 After running outside once again, Winnie encounters a parade led by the Man in the Yellow Suit that leads to the fair ("Join the Parade").
 Desperate to see the fair, Winnie Foster opens the gate and runs into the Wood after the faint sound of a music box ("Good Girl, Winnie Foster (Reprise)").

 There she meets Jesse Tuck, who drinks from the spring.
 To keep her from doing the same, Jesse offers to show her what he calls the top of the world, as seen from the trees ("Top of the World").
 After, he and Miles kidnap Winnie and bring her back to the Tucks' house to keep her from revealing their secret.